Kristina01111000/Drws_site/README.md

 Four element renewal system -> figure out for next week Change learning program to -> learning program portion of the four element renewal system

-He will send me a different audio file

 look up how to load html onto gmail w/o copying it: https://www.gmass.co/blog/use-custom-html-in-gmail-compose-window/ try the hack and see if it works -. so far it did not -> it worked, but the audio still does not work :( i don't think i can get the adudio to work the way he wants

-Already changed the name on youtube

 For next week: